 The Evil Eye

 The Evil Eye is something you will see EVERYWHERE in Turkey.
 I think it is one of the must buys in Turkey as it makes a great visual reminder of your visit.
 The Evil Eye is typically made from glass and circles or tear drop shapes in blue, white and black.
 You can pick these up almost anywhere in Turkey and in various sizes from bracelets to large wall hanging pieces.
+If you are looking for a small Turkish souvenir, this is my top suggestion!

 If you are looking to buy one online, check it out here.